Equity Definition: Understanding the Difference Between Equity and Equality

 “Equity” and “equality” are not synonymous.
 Find out the difference between equity and equality and why United Way NCA is championing equity in the region.

 Many people use “equity” and “equality” interchangeably when discussing important topics.
 It can be hard to see the difference between equity and equality, and many people assume they are synonymous.
-In the social justice and racial justice movements though, equity and equality have distinct and important differences.
+In both social justice and racial justice movements, the difference between equity and equality becomes clear as equity addresses individual needs for fair outcomes.

-Equity: the quality of being fair and impartial.
+Equity, by definition, is the quality of being fair and impartial

 Equality: the state of being equal, especially in status, rights and opportunities.